techn0man1ac/ToxicCommentClassification/README.md

 # 👏 Acknowledgments

-🎓 This project was developed by a team of professionals as a graduation thesis of the [GoIT Data Science](https://goit.global/ua/courses/python-ds/) course.
+🎓 This project was developed by a team of professionals as a graduation thesis of the [Python Data Science and Machine Learning](https://goit.global/ua/courses/python-ds/) course 🎯 .

 🎉 **Thank you for exploring our project!
 Together, we can make online spaces healthier and more respectful.**